Message Passing Interface

 pid 8701's current affinity list: 8-15,24-31

-Generally, our tests show that for the InfiniBand, OpenMPI performance is similar to that of MVAPICH2.
+On the Rocky Linux 8, our tests show that for the InfiniBand, OpenMPI performance is better to that of MVAPICH2.
 Although OpenMPI is not binary compatible with the other MPI distributions that we offer, it has some appealing features and as of July 2022 seems to be more stable than Intel MPI, especially on the AMD platforms.
 Again, see the manpages for OpenMPI for details.

 Running OpenMPI programs is straightforward, and the same on all clusters: